caev03/VA-ProyectoSemestre/README.md

 ### The principal stakeholders of the project are:

-* **Monica Pachon** - Dean of the Faculty of Political Science, Government and International Relations at Rosary University
+* **Monica Pachon** - Dean of the Faculty of Political Science, Government and International Relations at Universidad del Rosario
 * **John Guerra** - Teacher of Visual Analytics Class at Universidad de los Andes
 * **Tiberio Hernandez** - Teacher of Visual Analytics Class at Universidad de los Andes